Indian Rebellion of 1857: Meerut

 The British historian Philip Mason notes that it was inevitable that most of the sepoys and sowars from Meerut should have made for Delhi on the night of 10 May.
-It was a strong walled city located only forty miles away, it was the ancient capital and present seat of the nominal Mughal Emperor and finally there were no British troops in garrison there in contrast to Meerut.
+It was a strong walled city located only forty miles away, it was the ancient capital and present seat of the nominal Mughal Emperor, and there were no British troops in garrison there, in contrast to Meerut.
 No effort was made to pursue them.

 Delhi

 Early on 11 May, the first parties of the 3rd Cavalry reached Delhi.
-From beneath the windows of the King's apartments in the palace, they called on Bahadur Shah to acknowledge and lead them.
+From beneath the windows of Emperor Bahadur Shah II's apartments in the palace, they called on the Emperor to acknowledge and lead them.
 He did nothing at this point, apparently treating the sepoys as ordinary petitioners, but others in the palace were quick to join the revolt.
 During the day, the revolt spread.
 British officials and dependents, Indian Christians and shop keepers within the city were killed, some by sepoys and others by crowds of rioters.